buppyio/bpy/doc/bpy.1.md

 ## put
 Upload a local folder or file into the specifed ref

-## repack
-Merge small remote packs to increase performance

 ## rm
 Remove a file or folder from the specified ref

-## tag
-Make a new named ref based on the current value of an existing ref

 ## tar
 Create a tar archive from the contents of the specified ref and folder